Computer Aided Manufacturing (CAM): The Complete Introduction for the Beginner’s Mind

 Electrical Discharge Machines (EDM)

-The Human Element of CAM
+The Human Element of Computer Aided Manufacturing (CAM)

-These days, the Modern Machinist is alive and well as man, machine, and software combine to move our industry forward.
+These days, the Modern Machinist is alive and well as human, machine, and software combine to move our industry forward.
 Skills that used to take 40 years to master can now be conquered in a fraction of the time.
 New machines and CAM software have given us more control than ever to design and make better and more innovative products than our forefathers, which they’ll admit…begrudgingly.

 What does all this mean for the human element of manufacturing?
 The role of a Traditional Machinist is shifting.
 Today we’re seeing an environment of Modern Machinists played out with three typical roles: